Clinical Evidence

 Published phase 2b RCT

-Reported cognitive improvement and earlier discharge signals in post-stroke rehabilitation.
+Reported cognitive and service-use findings in post-stroke rehabilitation.

 The study evaluated immersive virtual reality as an adjunct to standard care for stroke survivors with documented cognitive deficits.
 The intervention used realistic virtual Activities of Daily Living, tailored difficulty, and repeated practice to support attention, memory, orientation, and task sequencing.

-The headline findings were a median MoCA improvement of +8 points in the severe cognitive impairment group, reduced length of stay compared with sham VR, and no serious adverse events reported.
+The headline findings included a median MoCA improvement of +8 points in the severe cognitive impairment group, a reported length-of-stay difference compared with sham VR, and no serious adverse events reported.

 Summary of CorteXR clinical evidence: phase 2b RCT, 40 stroke survivors, MoCA change, length of stay before home discharge, and safety